-Get used to driving backwards and parking nowhere
+Get used to driving backward and parking nowhere

-If you come from another country, you’ll observe that driving in the United Kingdom and London is “backwards”.
-The driver sits on the right seat of the car and the car itself moves in the left hand lane.
+If you come from another country, you’ll observe that driving in the United Kingdom and London is “backward”.
+The driver sits on the right seat of the car and the car itself moves in the left-hand lane.
 This traffic organisation is not unique to Great Britain.
-South Asian and South African countries (ultimately influenced by British colonialism), Australia and Japan also use left hand traffic organisation.
+South Asian and South African countries (ultimately influenced by British colonialism), Australia and Japan also use left-hand traffic organisation.

 Parking around London’s more central areas is often more difficult than driving.
 If you’re going out by car, plan your trip and research where you can find parking spaces close to your destination.
 Parking fines go up to £130, so you don’t want to leave your car in unrestricted spaces.

 There are many organised car parks throughout the city.
 They cost considerably less than a parking ticket and are situated mostly homogeneous.
-You can reserve a parking slot online through sites like Parkopedia and related.
-You can also use the many park-o-metres on every street, but those might impose special rules about their use.
+You can reserve a parking spot online through sites like Parkopedia and related.
+You can also use the many park-o-meters on every street, but those might impose special rules about their use.

 For everything else – there is Transport for London

 Transport for London is a government entity that controls almost all public transport networks in London.
-This includes the Underground, Overground, Docklands Light Railway, TfL Rail, trams, busses and taxis.
+This includes the Underground, Overground, Docklands Light Railway, TfL Rail, trams, buses and taxis.

 Each of those is actually provided by different subsidiaries.
 However, you will learn to hate Transport for London every time the public transport fails you.